docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 `textDocument.autoHyphenate`

-#### NOTE
-This functionality was added in After Effects 24.0
+?> **Note:** This functionality was added in After Effects 24.0

 **Description**

-The Text layer’s auto hyphenate paragraph option.
+The Text layer's auto hyphenate paragraph option.

 If this attribute has a mixed value, it will be read as `undefined`.

-#### WARNING
-This value reflects all paragraphs in the Text layer.
+!> **Warning:** This value reflects all paragraphs in the Text layer.
 If you change this value, it will set all paragraphs in the Text layer to the specified setting.

 **Type**